naturae-syria/naturae-syria.github.io/README.md

 WHATSAPP_VERIFY_TOKEN=<any-string-for-verification>
 ```

+If requests to the WhatsApp API fail with `401 Unauthorized`, double-check that
+`WHATSAPP_TOKEN` and `WHATSAPP_PHONE_NUMBER_ID` match the credentials from your
+Meta dashboard.

 Configure your WhatsApp application to point its webhook URL to `https://<your-domain>/api/whatsapp` and use `WHATSAPP_VERIFY_TOKEN` when verifying the callback.
 Incoming text, image captions and voice messages are forwarded to OpenAI.
 Text messages receive a text reply while voice messages are answered with synthesized speech.
 Responses preserve the user's language (Arabic or English).

 #### Testing the webhook